December 31

 Granted, you may want to stick to tagged releases (it’s safer), or venture into newer versions, with newer kubernetes.
 However, you still need to update by a major release at a time with kubespray.

-• Saved my old inventory: mv ~/workspace/picluster/inventory/mycluster{,.save}
+• Saved my old inventory: mv ~/workspace/kubernetes/picluster/inventory/mycluster{,.save}

 • Did a “git pull origin master” for the kubespray repo and checked out the version I wanted (either a tag, latest, etc).